micro-focus-idol-archive/java-hod-client/src/site/markdown/index.md

 java-iod-client uses [Retrofit](http://square.github.io/retrofit/) as the basis of its HTTP implementation.
 This requires the use of a RestAdapter to use the services.
 We have used [Jackson](https://github.com/FasterXML/jackson) for JSON transformation, so you will need to use the Jackson Converter.
+To send multipart requests to IDOL OnDemand correctly, you will need to wrap this in an IodConverter.

     final RestAdapter restAdapter = new RestAdapter.Builder()
         .setEndpoint("https://api.idolondemand.com/1/api")
-        .setConverter(new JacksonConverter())
+        .setConverter(new IodConverter(new JacksonConverter()))
         .build();

     final QueryTextIndexService queryTextIndexService = restAdapter.create(QueryTextIndexService.class);